 Post in 2012

 Chr.
-Hansen is a global bioscience company that develops natural ingredient solutions for the food, nutritional, pharmaceutical, and agricultural industries.
-It develops and produces cultures, enzymes, probiotics, and natural colors for a rich variety of foods, confectionery, beverages, dietary supplements, and even animal feed.
-All solutions are based on strong research and development competencies coupled with significant technology investments.
-Chr.
-Hansen has more than 2,500 employees in 30 countries and main production facilities in Denmark, France, USA, and Germany.
-It was founded in 1874 and is listed on Nasdaq Copenhagen.
+Hansen is a global bioscience company that specializes in developing natural ingredient solutions for the food, nutritional, pharmaceutical, and agricultural sectors.
+Established in 1874, the company focuses on producing cultures, enzymes, probiotics, and natural colors that enhance the flavor, texture, shelf life, and nutritional value of various products, including foods, beverages, dietary supplements, and animal feed.
+With a strong emphasis on research and development, Chr.
+Hansen employs over 2,500 individuals across 30 countries and operates main production facilities in Denmark, France, the USA, and Germany.
+The company's innovative offerings cater to the health and wellness needs of consumers and contribute to sustainable practices in the industry.

 Alios BioPharma